araminho/armtravel/wp-content/plugins/contact-form-entries/readme.txt

 == Why we built this plugin ==

 Contact Form 7 is free contact form builder.
 This free Contact Form 7 Entries plugin adds entries management and all premium features to free wordpress contact forms including contact form 7.
 You can send entries data to your CRM or mailing lists.

+== WPforms database addon ==

+This Plugin saves WPforms entries into wordpress database, you can view and edit any entry.
+You can also export all entries as csv file.

 == Contact Form 7 Entries Stats ==